maxawzsinger/indexedjobs.com/README.md

 ### Urgent Tasks

-- **Implement Pagination:**
-  - Add pagination to the jobs list component, it is already lagging on mobile devices.
-  - Implement paginated backend querying.
 - **Enhance Type Safety:**
   - Explore type safety when retrieving row values from TanStack Table... currently casting some values to the desired/known type in JSX.
   - Validate data coming from backend.